wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-hardware-component-replacement.md

 - Rack mounting rail kit

-Please [contact Microsoft Support](storsimple-contact-microsoft-support.md) to order any of these replacement units.
+Please [contact Microsoft <!-- deleted by customization Support](/documentation/articles/storsimple-contact-microsoft-support) --><!-- keep by customization: begin --> Support](storsimple-contact-microsoft-support.md) <!-- keep by customization: end --> to order any of these replacement units.

 ## Next steps

-Review all [safety information](storsimple-safety.md) before you attempt to replace a StorSimple hardware component.
+Review all [safety <!-- deleted by customization information](/documentation/articles/storsimple-safety) --><!-- keep by customization: begin --> information](storsimple-safety.md) <!-- keep by customization: end --> before you attempt to replace a StorSimple hardware component.